abdulrahmank/git-cached/README.md

 And there can be many other scenarios when we follow [Git-flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow "Gitflow").
 This tool will be less useful for those following [Trunk based](https://trunkbaseddevelopment.com/ "Trunk based development").

+**Installation**

+Download the binary from releases and add it to your path.

 **Usage**

 When checking out to a new branch, run the following command to cache all the ignored files corresponding to a commit hash.